encode/httpx/README.md

     <img src="https://badge.fury.io/py/http3.svg" alt="Package version">
 </a>

-HTTP3 is a next-generation HTTP client for Python.
+HTTP3 is a next-generation HTTP client for Python 3.

 **Note**: *This project should be considered as an "alpha" release.
 It is substantially API complete, but there are still some areas that need more work.*